BundleKind/nfp-acquisition/README.md

    - There are three fields in the 990 data that may be helpful.
    Pull them, cluster, and see what we get.

+  This was done in the notebook `cluster_missions.ipynb`, which output the mappings as individual JSON-formatted files in _data/tagged_eins/_.
+  There is also and a mapping of all terms to their tags in _data/tagged_eins/all_tags.yml_.
+  Edit the _all_tags.yml_ file and run `retag_everything.py` to retag everything.

+5. Combine the tax data, location data, and tag data into a single SQLite database.
+The script is: `create_and_populate_database.py`